Butt1234213/break_eternity.hh/README.md

-# breaketernity.h
+# breaketernity.hh
-breaketernity.h is a port of breaketernity.js to C++
+breaketernity.hh is a port of breaketernity.js to C++